Skip to content ↓

 English

-In Reading, pupils will study Who Let the Gods Out? by Maz Evans.
+In Reading, pupils will also study 'Macbeth'.
 They will develop key comprehension skills, including prediction, inference, and retrieval, while exploring themes, characters, and the author’s use of language.

 Maths